Navid2zp/Navid2zp/README.md

 ### Hi there 👋
 ---

 I'm Navid (or you might know me as Reza).
-I am a full stack developer who loves creating new stuff that helps others in any way.
-I love learning new things specially new languages and tools.
+I am a software engineer who loves creating new stuff that helps others in any way.
 Feel free to contact me if you have an interesting project that might be usefull to others.

-**My recent projects:**
+**My projects:**

  <p align="center">
     <a href="https://arvix.cloud">